Someone on Facebook asked me about this one today:

 The Sutra of 42 Sections is said to be a compilation from Indian sources.
 According to legend, the Emperor Ming sent a delegation west looking for the Buddha’s teachings.
 The delegation encountered Kasyapa-Matanga and Dharmaraksha in India, and they were brought back to China along with many sutras.
 The Sutra of 42 Sections was one of the works they translated.

-The Buddha did talk about lamps (I don’t know about candles) and said things like:
+The Buddha did talk about lamps (I’ve never seen any mention of candles, which I don’t think existed) and said things like:

 “Just as an oil lamp burns in dependence on oil & wick; and from the termination of the oil & wick — and from not being provided any other sustenance — it goes out unnourished; in the same way, when sensing a feeling limited to the body, he discerns that ‘I am sensing a feeling limited to the body.’
 When sensing a feeling limited to life, he discerns that ‘I am sensing a feeling limited to life.’
 He discerns that ‘With the break-up of the body, after the termination of life, all that is sensed, not being relished, will grow cold right here.’”